datacrit/icu_oncohem/Biostat_project.md

 Patients with hematologic malignancies (HMs) have an increased risk of death compared to other oncology patients in settings of intensive care unit (ICU).
-According to previous research1, the predictive value of different admission factors is constantly changing, and several studies on this topic have conflicting results.
+According to previous research, the predictive value of different admission factors is constantly changing, and several studies on this topic have conflicting results.
+Some factors, such as age, diagnosis of malignancy, and disease status, were proven to be irrelevant in more recent studies.
+The role of other factors, such as neutropenia and health condition scores, remains controversial (1-5).

 Our research question is addressed to identifying factors in the condition of hematological patients that can predict a poor ICU outcome.
 The primary aim of this study was to determine ICU mortality and risk factors predicting the outcome of critically ill patients with HMs.
 We hypothesized that there are some significant factors in the condition of HM patients at the moment of ICU admission that are associated with mortality.

 ## Methods